tpuchkova/userAccountBalanceService/README.md

 Win requests increases the user balance.
 Lost requests decreases user balance.
 Each request (with the same transaction id) can be processed only once.

 Every 5 minutes 10 latest odd records will be canceled and balance will be corrected by the application.
 You can see it in application logs.
-Time interval can be changed in configs/config.yml file
+Time interval can be changed in `configs/config.yml` file.
 Canceled records can not be processed twice

+## Unit tests
+- Run `make test` to run service unit tests